Marinto-Richee/Embedded-System-Design/Experiment 4/README.md

 # STM32 Development Board Design using Proteus

+## Aim:
-This repository contains the design files for an STM32 Development board created using Proteus software.
-The aim of this project is to provide a ready-to-use development board for STM32 microcontrollers, which can be used for prototyping and testing purposes.
+The design a ready-to-use development board for STM32 microcontrollers, which can be used for prototyping and testing purposes.

-## Design Steps
+## Design Steps:

 1. **Components Selection**: Choose the appropriate STM32 microcontroller based on your requirements, such as processing power, memory, peripherals, etc. Select other necessary components like voltage regulators, crystal oscillator, connectors, and LEDs.